Db2-DTE-POC/wxddemo/docs/wxd-reference-access.md

-# Accessing the IBM watsonx.data TechZone Image
+# Accessing the watsonx.data TechZone Image

 The reservation email from TechZone is extremely important since it provides a link to your reservation.